dacbd/create-issue-action/README.md

 # create-issue-action
-Another create an issue on Github actions that strives to be as simple as possible...
+Another create an issue on GitHub action that strives to be as simple as possible...

-Basically a converter that takes your yaml entry and connects it to the rest endpoint to create an issue on github.
+Basically a converter that takes your yaml entry and connects it to the rest endpoint to create an issue on GitHub.

 ## Config
 options for `with:`